fchauvel/ntnu-idata2302-website/source/labs/foundations.rst

    Let us assume a cost model where all operations (assignments, arithmetic and logic) all cost 1 unit of time.
-Find the time efficiency, that is the function :math:`time(n)` that captures the relationship between the size of the given array and the time needed for the computation.
+Find the time efficiency, that is the function :math:`time(n)` that captures the relationship between the parameter :math:`n` and the time needed for the computation.

 .. solution:: foundations/efficiency/factorial

-   My approach is to simply count the instructions executed using a frequency table, which gives me :math:`time(n) = 5n+3`.
+   My approach is to count the instructions executed using a frequency table, which gives me :math:`time(n) = 5n+3`.

    =========================== ==== =========== ============